oduameh/Hyper-docs/Multi-tenancy.md

 Make sure to use the `entityId` from the previous step.

-HTTP code 201 returns in the case of the successful request execution.
+The endpoint returns HTTP status code 201 when the request succeeds.

 ## Tenant interactions

-With the `apikey` provisioned by the administrator, the tenant is able to authenticate and use the Cloud agent.
+With the `apikey` provisioned by the administrator, the tenant can authenticate and use the Cloud agent.

 ### Perform a simple action to verify access to the Cloud agent